reaganlo/clr-init-dm-verity/README.rst

 * Copy this zipped initramfs file to the corresponding EFI boot partition of the target image.
-  E.g. assuming /dev/loop0
+  E.g. assuming boot partition of target image is mounted on "mnt" directory

 .. code-block:: console

-   $ sudo mount /dev/loop0p1 mnt
    $ sudo cp initramfs.cpio.gz mnt/EFI/org.clearlinux/

 * Update the bootloader config file with the partition, root_hash and initramfs info.
 The following is an example for QEMU.
-Ensure that the data_dev, hash_dev, root_hash and initrd are updated accordingly.
+Ensure that the "data_block_size", "hash_block_size", "verity_name", "data_dev", "hash_dev", "root_hash" and "initrd" options are updated accordingly.
+  Ensure that the "root", "init", "initcall_debug" and "rw" options are not present.

 .. code-block:: console